JanneMattila/www/docs/_posts/2024/09/2024-09-23-app-service-to-blob.markdown

 {% include imageEmbed.html width="70%" height="70%" link="/assets/posts/2024/09/23/app-service-to-blob/download3.png" %}

-Here is the example download method implementation (full source available in GitHub):
+Here is the example download method implementation (GitHub link to full source at the end of this post):

 ```csharp
 [HttpGet]